feathersjs/feathers/docs/guides/basics/services.md

 Now that we have all those service methods we could go ahead and implement any kind of custom logic using any backend.
 Very often, that means creating, reading, updating and removing data from a database.

-Writing all that code yourself for every service is pretty repetitive and cumbersome though which is why Feathers has a collection of pre-built services for different databases.
+Writing all that code yourself for every service is pretty repetitive and cumbersome, which is why Feathers has a collection of pre-built services for different databases.
 They offer most of the basic functionality and can always be fully customized.
 Feathers database adapters support a common [usage API](../../api/databases/common.md), pagination and [querying syntax](../../api/databases/querying.md) for many popular databases.
 The following database adapters are maintained as part of FeathersJS Core.

 | Database | Adapter |
 |---|---|